jsvan/Twitter_RT_Analyzer/README.md

 Commands:

-* reader.run()
+* reader.run(growRTs=False)
   * runs the twitter collection.
 Edit follow_ids.json to choose who to follow.
+  * Optional parameter growRTs, if True, will expand on the list of who it follows to include retweeters of the initial accounts.

 * reader.query( "SQL_QUERY", slow=False).
   * Set the optional parameter slow to True for the output to be line by line, rather than a dump.